 Most of the world’s largest companies now use e-learning as a key aspect of their staff training and development processes.
 Some will have in-house teams that can work with the latest learning technologies and create content to work on these platforms.
 However, many find it faster and more cost effective to engage the services of specialist e-learning companies.

-If you are involved in the delivery of retail staff training and are looking to deliver one or more of cost savings, improved effectiveness, efficiency or speed of implementation, you may well want to look at introducing e-learning in 2020 if you haven’t already.
+If you are involved in the delivery of retail staff training and are looking to deliver one or more of cost savings, improved effectiveness, efficiency or speed of implementation, you may well want to look at introducing e-learning in 2021 if you haven’t done so already.